status-im/help.status.im/docs/en/using-status/about-status-messages.md

 # About Status messages

 Messaging is a critical Status component.
-The Status apps combines peer-to-peer messaging technologies with robust end-to-end encryption across all your devices.
-Peer-to-peer messaging eliminates the need for centralized servers and provides a censorship-resistant alternative to other popular messaging apps.
+The Status app combines [peer-to-peer messaging](#understand-peer-to-peer-messaging) technologies with robust end-to-end encryption across all your devices.
+Peer-to-peer messaging eliminates the need for centralized servers and intermediaries, providing a censorship-resistant alternative to other popular messaging apps.

 We've built the Status app to keep your messages and information out of our reach.
 Other messaging apps offer end-to-end encryption, but their centralized network design allows interpretation of who is talking to whom and where.
+See how Status compares to other messaging apps in the table below:

 | Privacy feature               | Status               | Other messaging apps |
 |:------------------------------|:---------------------|:---------------------|